Pierre Beaucoral

 *

-Under the Green Canopy: bringing up to date climate finance determinants analysis with BERT
+Under the Green Canopy: bringing up to date public climate finance determinants analysis with AI

 Millions for billions: Accelerating African entrepreneurial emergence for accelerated, sustainable and job-rich growth